"Are you her carer?"

 We can also provide emotional support through professional counselling.
 We can arrange for one-to-one support, support for couples and family counselling.
 We have partnerships with Cruse, the bereavement charity, and Relate, the relationship people, to ensure that you can access the support most relevant to your situation.

 Our range of personal and professional development courses can equip you with the skills and knowledge to take care of your wellbeing and support others to do the same.
 Courses include Supercharge your sleep, Eat and exercise for energy, Understanding mental health and Mindfulness for beginners.
-You can choose to work directly with our expert trainers in multiple locations across the UK or complete an e-learning course, perfect for those with caring commitments or living outside the UK.
+You can choose to work directly with our expert trainers in multiple locations across the UK or complete an online course, perfect for those with caring commitments or living outside the UK.

 All of our support is free and strictly confidential.